-The genetics program at Yakima Valley Memorial Hospital provides genetic counseling, testing, and consultation for individuals and families with a variety of concerns.
+The genetics program at Virginia Mason Memorial provides genetic counseling, testing, and consultation for individuals and families with a variety of concerns.
 Genetic counselors in Yakima provide the same genetics services one would receive in a metropolitan area.
 Counselors also travel to Sunnyside and Toppenish once a month and Wenatchee four times a month to help serve the population of Central Washington.

 Prenatal genetic counselors understand that each family is unique.
 We see families for a variety of reasons.
 Usually the family has a question or worry about a birth defect or health condition in future children.
 Medical reasons families might see us include: